MISTAKE 8. LETTING YOUR IN-HOUSE “TALENT” JUST WING IT

 Let’s face it, your co-workers are not professional actors, and they need some help to remember all the things they need to say and do on camera.
 I discussed this recently with another producer friend of mine, and he commented, “If I had a nickel for every time I shot an exec who said he could just talk off the top of his head… What disasters!”

 I agree.
 Use a teleprompter.
-We’ve shown these in blog posts, and here it is again.
-This speaker standing in front of the green screen will be looking up at the camera and delivering his script.
+This corporate HR manager standing in front of the green screen will be looking up at the camera and delivering his script.